lord-aceldama/HandsomeWare/README.md

                             extensions can be given by separating them with ",".
         --rnd [len]       : Use random password of length [len].
 (Default: 20)
 ```

+## Update
+To update the script to the latest version, run `./update.sh`.

 # Donations
 Every bit helps keep me motivated.